Come for the code, stay for the community.

 Not everyone who works on open source projects is a senior developer.
+Drupal is built through lots of little tasks.
 Smaller tasks help people increase confidence and gain experience, which, in turn, leads to more contributions.
-Code is very important, but so are all the other parts.
-Contributing back to Drupal helps folks to become better developers.
-A more polished Drupal leads to a better overall experience.
+We'll build on each other's strengths to learn how to navigate the issue queue while having fun trying new things.

-There will also be a lightning round demonstrating the process of creating an issue, writing a patch, uploading the fix to Drupal.org, and then reviewing the patch for RTBC (reviewed and tested by the community).
+Together we will go through the process of creating an issue, writing a patch, uploading the fix to Drupal.org, reviewing the patch for RTBC (reviewed and tested by the community) and more.
 We'll even take a look at the upcoming GitLab contribution process because specific tools and processes change over time.

 - A basic understanding of Drupal and maybe the command line (but not necessary)

 - A laptop